UtkarshPanara/Predicting-product-quality-for-Tennesee-Eastman-process/README.md

 ![Image of Yaktocat](TE.png)
 ## Process Variables
 There are 41 measured variables and 12 manipulated variables in the process.
 Among those 41 measures variables 22 are sampled every 3 minutes, XMEAS(l) through XMEAS (22).
 The rest 19 are composition variables.
 These composition measurements, XMEAS (23) through XMEAS (41), are taken from Streams 6, 9, and 11.
 The sampling interval and time delay for Streams 6 and 9 are both equal to 6 minutes, and for Stream 11 are equal to 15 minutes.
 All the process measurements include Gaussian noise.

+## Organization of Dataset
+In the dataset there are 44 files.
+The files with name "*_te" are for testing.
+Files named as “d00” and “d00_te” are for normal operating conditions.
+Remaining are the data sets for faulty conditions for training and testing.
+Each training data file contains 480 rows and 52 columns.
+Each testing set contains 960 rows and 52 columns.
+The files with faults also have some data points for normal operation.

+The dataset can be download from https://ieee-dataport.org/documents/tennessee-eastman-simulation-dataset#files

+## Algorithm
+Support Vector Regression (TE_SVR.ipynb) and Neural Networks (TE_NN.ipynb) is used to estimate the quality of products G and H.